 The following sections of this in-depth guide include practical tools, roles that you’ll need to cover, an overview of tech needs, and more.
 The whole article is packed with useful tips, but if you are in a rush to begin planning, start with this section on practical tools to support inclusion in your next, exciting, adventure in hybrid events!

-- What we mean by hybrid events
+- What are hybrid events?

-- When should facilitators run hybrid events?
+- When should you run a hybrid event?

 - 5 essential matters to consider when planning a hybrid event